-Fort Mandan, ND The enlisted men use log rollers, a windlass, and an elk skin rope to tow the pirogues off the river’s bank.
-The barge is removed from the ice.
+At Fort Mandan, the enlisted men use log rollers, a windlass, and an elk skin rope to tow the pirogues off the riverbank.
+The barge is put on skids, and several Hidatsas from the Knife River Villages bring meat.

 Elk Skin Rope